reelfake/reelfake-node/README.md

 ## DISCLAIMER

 1. The movies, actors, genres and movie languages are taken from the [The Movie Database (TMDB) API](https://developer.themoviedb.org/docs/getting-started).
 You must adhere to the [terms and agreements](https://www.themoviedb.org/api-terms-of-use?language=en-US) of their api which is modified and added new tables to better suit my needs.
+2. The sample payload used as an example for adding a movie are taken directly from [The Movie DB](https://www.themoviedb.org).
-2. The db schema is inspired from the [PostgreSQL Sample Database by NEON](https://neon.com/postgresql/postgresql-getting-started/postgresql-sample-database).
+3. The db schema is inspired from the [PostgreSQL Sample Database by NEON](https://neon.com/postgresql/postgresql-getting-started/postgresql-sample-database).
-3. Please make sure to adhere to the licensing terms of TMDB API and do not use the reelfake api for commercial purpose.
+4. Please make sure to adhere to the licensing terms of TMDB API and do not use the reelfake api for commercial purpose.
 This api is only for knowledge, practice and educational purposes.

 # Table of Contents